John Paul Jones (musician)

-John Paul Jones (born John Baldwin; 3 January 1946) is an English musician and record producer who was the bassist and keyboardist for the rock band Led Zeppelin.
-He was a session musician and arranger when he formed the band with Jimmy Page in 1968.
+John Paul Jones (born John Baldwin; 3 January 1946) is an English musician, multi-instrumentalist and record producer who was the bassist and keyboardist for the English rock band Led Zeppelin between 1968 and 1980.
+He was a session musician and arranger prior to the point when he formed the band with Jimmy Page in 1968 (having previously collaborated with Page on other recording sessions).
 Jones developed a solo career after drummer John Bonham died and Led Zeppelin disbanded in 1980.
 He has collaborated with musicians in a variety of genres, including the supergroup Them Crooked Vultures with Dave Grohl, Josh Homme, and Alain Johannes.
 He was inducted into the Rock and Roll Hall of Fame in 1995 as a member of Led Zeppelin.

 Early years

-John Baldwin was born in Sidcup, Kent, on 3 January 1946.
+John Baldwin was born in Sidcup, then a part of Kent, on 3 January 1946.
 He started playing piano when he was six, learning from his father, Joe Baldwin, a pianist and arranger for big bands in the 1940s and 1950s, notably with Ambrose and his Orchestra.
 His mother was also in the music business, which allowed the family to often perform together touring around England as a vaudeville comedy act.
 His influences ranged from the blues of Big Bill Broonzy and the jazz of Charles Mingus to the classical piano of Sergei Rachmaninoff.

 Because his parents often toured, Baldwin was sent to boarding school at a young age.
 He was a student at Christ's College, Blackheath, London where he studied music formally.
 At the age of 14, Baldwin became choirmaster and organist at a local church.
 That year, he bought his first bass guitar, a Dallas Tuxedo solid-body electric; later, he bought other basses that he part-exchanged until he bought the 1962 Fender Jazz Bass that he used until 1976.
-Jones has said he was inspired to take up the bass by the fluid playing of Chicago musician Phil Upchurch on his You Can't Sit Down LP, which includes a memorable bass solo.
+Jones has said he was inspired to take up the bass by the fluid playing of Chicago musician Phil Upchurch on his "You Can't Sit Down" song, which includes a memorable bass solo.